Washington, Alabama Ghost Town

 Disestablished: 1879

-Comments: Washington is a ghost town located in Autauga County, Alabama Ghost Townabama on the north bank of the Alabama River, just west of the mouth of Autauga Creek.
+Comments: Washington is a ghost town located in Autauga County, Alabama.
 Washington was founded in 1817 on the site of the former Autauga Indian town of Atagi and named in honor of George Washington.
-On November 22, 1819, the Alabama territorial legislature chose Washington as the county seat of Autauga County, which it remained until 1830.
+On November 22, 1819, the Alabama territorial legislature chose Washington as the county seat of Autauga County, a status it held until 1830.
 A courthouse, hotel, jail, post office, and pillory were constructed to meet the needs of the county government.
-The county seat was moved to Kingston in 1830 in order to be closer to the geographic center of the county.
-Soon after, many citizens began to leave, and Washington was deserted by 1879.
-The post office in Washington was operated from 1824 to 1854.
+Following the relocation of the county seat to Kingston in 1830, Washington experienced a decline, leading to its desertion by 1879.

 Scroll to Top